 In Conclusion

-Ultimately, agile performance management should be seen not so much as a different method of performance management but as the next step in PM’s evolution.
-Just as organizations have evolved, just as the world has become more competitive, so too has the need to give actionable, direct, compassionate coaching increased.
-Agile performance management works within any organizational culture to foster necessary changes, improve your ability to compete, and also help ensure that your employees have the support and means to improve themselves and their environment.
+Ultimately, agile performance management should be seen not as a different method but as the next step in PM’s evolution.
+Just as organizations have evolved and the world has become more competitive, so has the need to give actionable, direct, compassionate coaching increased.
+Agile performance management works within any organizational culture to foster necessary changes, improve your ability to compete and help ensure your employees have the support and means to improve themselves and their environment.